The Shalhevet girls' basketball title was more than a cute outlier.

 Why Shalhevet belongs in this library

-Shalhevet's girls' basketball title belongs in the rebuilt archive because it was not just a local triumph.
+Shalhevet's girls' basketball title belongs in the rebuilt archive because it was more than a local triumph.
 It was a compact lesson in how American Jewish subcultures actually work when they are at their most confident: they borrow fiercely from the surrounding society, compete inside its systems, and still reserve the right to carry their own rules with them.

 That is why the story lasts.